aplsimple/ale_themes/README.md

 # Usage

+The awthemes themes by [Brad Lanam](https://wiki.tcl-lang.org/page/bll) are used as follows:

+    package require awthemes

+    # for the dark theme:
+    package require ttk::theme::awdark

+    # for the light theme:
+    package require ttk::theme::awlight

-The themes are used as follows:
+The themes by [rdbende](https://github.com/rdbende)  are used as follows:

     # azure light:
     source azure/azure.tcl